Sz-Daniel/SnackShop/README.md

 ---

-### Documentation Notes
+## Documentation Notes

-#### Development Perspective
+### Development Perspective

 - Parallel development and synchronization: Frontend → Backend
-- Initial goal: make it 'somehow' work → then structure and optimize → make it as readable and usable as possible.
-Let it be the kind I would like to receive from someone else.
+- Built an initial functional version, then focused on structure, optimization, and readability — aiming for the quality I would expect from others.
 - The main SPA page should be fully functional without admin/user rights
 - Refactoring needed on both frontend and backend sides
 - The README will be fully extended and rewritten after the first major refactor once the main SPA is functional

 ---

-### Stack
+## Stack

-#### Backend
+### Backend

 - JavaScript (planned migration to TypeScript)
 - SQLite3